xima-media/xm_tools/docs/source/sections/examples/session.rst

 Session handling
 ================

-To write data to and retrieve data from the session, use the SessionManager:
+To write data to and retrieve data from the session, use the :php:class:`SessionManager`:

 ::